Suggested Searches

 Spiral Galaxy

 A stunning face-on spiral galaxy, M74 was discovered in 1780 by Charles Messier’s observing assistant, the French astronomer Pierre Méchain.
 M74 is located roughly 32 million light-years away from Earth in the constellation Pisces.
-With an apparent magnitude of only 10, the galaxy appears as a faint patch of light through small telescopes.
-It is best observed during November.
+With a low surface brightness and an apparent magnitude of only 10, the galaxy appears as a faint patch of light through small telescopes and is one of the most difficult Messier objects to observe.
+The best time to look for it in the sky is during November.

 M74 is a perfect example of a grand-design spiral galaxy.
 Symmetrical spiral arms reach out from the galaxy’s central nucleus and are traced by winding dust lanes.
 The arms are dotted with clusters of young, blue stars and pink regions where the ultraviolet light from these young stars has ionized clouds of hydrogen and caused them to glow.